Juan-Jones/blogsphere/content/blog/how-to-start-a-youtube-channel.md

 ### Step 6: Develop a Video Content Strategy

 A well-defined content strategy is crucial for attracting and retaining viewers on YouTube.
 Take the time to brainstorm content ideas that align with your niche and audience preferences.
-Consider the following questions:

 #### Planning Your Video Content Strategy